StanBurton/CV/README.md

 ## Summary

 Started programming in 2016.
-1 year of experience in web development as a React developer. Сonfident knowledge of HTML, CSS, JavaScript, React, Redux.
+1 year of experience in web development as a React developer/Frontend developer. Сonfident knowledge of HTML, CSS, JavaScript, React.
 Studied independently and also graduated from Rsschool and MyFreedom Front-End/React development courses.
 I enjoy working in a team environment and learning new technologies.
-In addition i've a lot of experience in the design and production of audio and video.
+In addition, i've a lot of experience in the design and production of audio and video.

 ## Technical Skills